Interested in helping wildlife in the San Francisco Bay Area?

 If you have space in your backyard for an outdoor enclosure and want to give orphaned wild animals a second chance, you will want to join this team!
 You will be caring for animals (mostly squirrels or opossums) who are almost ready to be released and who must acclimate to their surroundings by being in an outdoor enclosure for a minimum of one month — up to two months, depending on the species.
 You would also help identify suitable release locations and facilitate animal releases!
 No experience necessary.
 We provide all the training!

--You must have the space and willingness to have at least a 4’X8’X8” cage on a secured space on your property.
+Requirements: -You must have the space and willingness to have at least a 4’X8’X8” cage on a secured space on your property. -You would feed and clean the animals in the cage on a daily basis. -There will be some expenses. -Must live in the San Francisco Bay Area. |

 Transport Team:

--Willingness to drive with animals in your car, while being sensitive to the fact that the animal is probably terrified, so please keep radio set to low and keep dogs away from the animal carrier at all times
+Requirements: -Willingness to join text group to receive texts when animals need transport -Willingness to drive with animals in your car, while being sensitive to the fact that the animal is probably terrified, so please keep radio set to low and keep dogs away from the animal carrier at all times -Current CA State drivers license -Access to vehicle and ability to cover cost of fuel/tolls etc. Most transportation is between East Bay and San Francisco; -Proof of insurance |

 Emergency Response Team: